chaeeun-seo/mysources/README.md

-# changing this repository's purpose
+# changing this repository's purpose : repository for problem solving sources

 It was previously a test repository for me to practice connecting github and my local repository using visual studio code.